lgabp1/opensurgbot_pipeline/protocol_description.md

-# Protocol Description for deehli
+# Protocol Description for opensurgbot

 This document will quickly summarize the protocol used when communicating from the computer to the board.